DJV22/Hound_PVE/README.md

        -
        -    from the faster drive, and you can't save the options
-     - for tank-fileserver use the following commands - This creates the datasets to be used once the fileserver container is created.
+     - for "media" use the following commands - This creates the datasets to be used once the fileserver container is created.
-     - `zfs create tank-fileserver/home`
+     - `zfs create fileserver/home`
-     - `zfs create tank-fileserver/share`
+     - `zfs create fileserver/share`
-     - `zfs create tank-fileserver/media`
+     - `zfs create filerserver/media`
      - Use the command `zfs list` to ensure all datasets were properly created and ready for use.